 Marijuana allergy is real, rare and affects 1 out of every 100 users.
 Are you one of them?

-It’s just the brutal truth:
+It’s just the truth:

 I mean, how many Kleenex can you buy before you say it’s enough?

-That being said, any contact with the plant can trigger an allergic reaction:
+Any contact with the plant can trigger an allergic reaction:

 - Smoking dried flowers

-- Allergic reaction to CBD oil
+- Ingesting CBD oil

-- Bad reaction to edibles
+- Eating edibles

 - Exposure to the plant’s pollen